Exploring Fremantle Prison

 Travelling from Padbury, just North of Perth, Western Australia, South to Fremantle was an absolute treat.

-After having a quick wander through town we saw a sign to the old prison so we decided to go and have a look.
+After having a quick wander through town we wanted to go and visit the old Fremantle Prison.

-Our imagination and interest was sparked so we signed up for a tour of the prison.
+Our imagination and interest were sparked so we signed up for a tour of the prison.

 Guides can make or break tours but Janine definitely brought the tour to life with her passion, interest and of course sense of humour.